kyle-apex/tree-sponsor/.devcontainer/README.md

 ## Database Setup

-The MySQL database is automatically set up with:
+The MariaDB database is automatically set up with:

 - Database name: `treefolksyp`
 - Username: `root`